Rintarooo/volume_rendering_plot/README.md

 # Enter all [y]
 poetry init --python ">=3.9,<3.13"

-# get in poetry shell
+# Make sure you correctly installed python, get in poetry shell
 poetry shell
 # in poetry shell, this command should output 'Python 3.10.1'
 python -V